What is the Federation of City Farms and Community Gardens?

 Community-managed groups working with people, animals and plants.
-We represent around 120 city and school farms, nearly 1,000 community gardens, a growing number of community-managed allotments and at least 200 city farms and community gardens in development.
+We represent nearly 200 city and school farms, more than 1,000 community gardens, a growing number of community-managed allotments and an estimated 200 city farms and community gardens in development.

 Between them our members employ around 550 people, engage and empower thousands of volunteers and attract over three million visitors each year.
 Their estimated combined annual turnover is £40 million.

 These are groups set up by local people, run by local people and primarily for the benefit of local people.
 They are usually established in response to a lack of access to green space combined with a desire to encourage strong community relationships and an awareness of farming and gardening.